tbali0524/cgtest/README.md

-   --help             Display this help message --dry-run          Do not run the tests; only show what test cases would run --run-only         Run the tests, but do not evaluate results --alt              Use alternative compiler, if such is defined in the config (e.g. for c, c++, php) --ansi             Use color output [default] --no-ansi          Disable color output
+   --help             Display this help message --dry-run          Do not run the tests; only show what test cases would run --run-only         Run the tests, but do not evaluate results --test-case=ID     Run only a specific test case [default: all] --alt              Use alternative compiler, if such is defined in the config (e.g. for c, c++, php) --ansi             Use color output [default] --no-ansi          Disable color output
-   --verbose          Increase the verbosity of messages: also show each passed tests [default] --quiet            Decrease the verbosity of messages: only show errors and warnings --stats            Show per-language test stats --lang-versions    Show versions for all configured programming languages --show-defaults    Show default configuration settings (as json) --clean            Delete temporary and output files of previous test run --create=COUNT     Create COUNT number of empty test cases for the given puzzle --config=FILENAME  Use configfile [default: .cgtest.php] --test-case=id     Run only a specific test case [default: all] --lang=LANGUAGES   Run tests in these languages (comma separated list)
+   --verbose          Increase the verbosity of messages: also show each passed tests [default] --quiet            Decrease the verbosity of messages: only show errors and warnings --log-single       Supress all log output except a single result row per puzzle tested --stats            Show per-language test statistics --lang-versions    Show versions for all configured programming languages --show-defaults    Show default configuration settings (as json) --clean            Delete temporary and output files of previous test run --create=COUNT     Create COUNT number of empty test cases for the given puzzle --config=FILENAME  Use configfile [default: .cgtest.php] --lang=LANGUAGES   Run tests in these languages (comma separated list)
                         - default: php; or the languages section in the config file